 5 | Address the argument as an in-session event

-If the couple has not already developed a plan for handling escalation while in therapy, this is a good time to discuss a plan as well as explain why a plan is necessary.
+If the couple has not already developed a plan for handling escalation while in therapy, this is a good time to discuss a plan as well as explain why a plan may be beneficial.

-- This may also be a good time to apologize, if necessary, for any passive or active role you may have had in the argument, or the way it progressed.
+This may also be a good time to apologize, if necessary, for any passive or active role you may have had in the argument, or the way it progressed.
 Yes, sometimes therapists are (at least partly) responsible for couple arguments.

 Clients may also have feedback for you about how you were helpful or unhelpful during the session.
 Asking for this feedback is a brave step, and will help you adjust your approach to an in-session argument in the future.

-- Get your free summary of this post below, along with extra references for further reading, in the free Family Therapy Basics Resource Library.
+Get your free summary of the 5-Step Plan, along with extra references for further reading, in the free Family Therapy Basics Resource Library.
 Plus, all available downloads!